 My advice for newcomers is read the documentation.
 Epic provides some very up-to-date docs on their website, and explains things very well.
 Unreal isn’t exactly the most intuitive tool so don’t expect to just naturally pick things up, you’re going to have a bad time.

 And lastly, networking.
 Don’t underestimate the power of knowing the right people.
 Don’t be a dick, because you never know who knows who.
 Knowing the right person, and being on their good side can mean the difference between getting that dream job, or sending out hundreds of new job applications.

 Connect with William Faucher on Instagram and get an up-close look at Unreal Engine through his excellent tutorials on YouTube.

-Unreal Academic Partner CG Spectrum is thrilled to work with William Faucher on the new real-time 3d technical art and virtual production course.
+Unreal Academic Partner CG Spectrum is thrilled to work with William Faucher on the new real-time 3d technical art and virtual production courses.
 Students will learn Unreal Engine and surrounding pipelines including basic rigging and animation, plus how to build film quality environments, lighting, and atmospherics.
 Get expert career training and mentorship from realtime artists like William!